ripple/ripple-rest/docs/proposed_endpoints.md

       "pattern": "^incoming|outgoing|passthrough$"
     },
     "state": {
       "description": "The state of the payment from the perspective of the Ripple Ledger.
-Possible values are \"validated\" and \"failed\"", "type": "string",
+Possible values are \"validated\" and \"failed\" and \"new\" if the payment has not been submitted yet", "type": "string",
-      "pattern": "^validated|failed$"
+      "pattern": "^validated|failed|new$"
     },
     "result": {
       "description": "The rippled code indicating the success or failure type of the payment.
 The code \"tesSUCCESS\" indicates that the payment was successfully validated and written into the Ripple Ledger.
 All other codes will begin with the following prefixes: \"tec\", \"tef\", \"tel\", or \"tej\"",